Sherry grew up watching her uncle raise turtles, fish, goats, and chickens in his backyard. She brought home a goat last year.

 Hampshires tend to be poor foragers and will need good quality pasture or additional supplementation to cater to their feed needs.

-- The Rambouillet is a French version of the Merino breed.
-They are a dual-purpose breed, having good carcass quality and wool production.
+The Rambouillet is a French version of the Merino breed.
+Hardy and large, they are a dual-purpose breed, having good carcass quality and wool production.

 The Dorper was bred in South Africa by crossing Blackhead Persian sheep with Dorset Horns.
 They have a solid white body with a black head, but there are also white or red-headed strains.
 The meat of a Dorper is tender and great tasting.